South Sydney Rabbitohs

-The South Sydney District Rugby League Football Club, also known as the South Sydney Rabbitohs, is an Australian professional rugby league football club based in the Sydney suburb of Maroubra that competes in the National Rugby League (NRL).
+The South Sydney District Rugby League Football Club, also known as the South Sydney Rabbitohs, are an Australian professional rugby league football club based in the Sydney suburb of Maroubra that competes in the National Rugby League (NRL).
 They are often nicknamed Souths or the Bunnies.

 The club was formed in 1908, as one of the founding members of the New South Wales Rugby Football League, making it one of Australia's oldest rugby league teams.
-It is one of only two NSW foundation clubs still present in the NRL, the other being the Sydney Roosters.
+It is one of only two NSW (New South Wales) foundation clubs still present in the NRL, the other being the Sydney Roosters.
 (Note: In Australia, a foundation club is one that played in the first season of competition.
 South Sydney played in the first season of the New South Wales Rugby League premiership, some call it the predecessor to the National Rugby League competition.)

 South Sydney's traditional heartland covers the once typically working-class suburbs of inner-south Sydney.
 The club is based in Maroubra, where its administration and training facilities are located, however it has long held a wide supporter base spread all over New South Wales.
 The team's home ground is currently Stadium Australia in Sydney Olympic Park.
 South Sydney is the most successful professional team in the history of Australian rugby league with twenty-one first grade premierships.

 History

 Origins

 The South Sydney District Rugby League Football Club was formed at a meeting on 17 January 1908 at Redfern Town Hall when administrator J. J. Giltinan, cricketer Victor Trumper and politician Henry Hoyle gathered together in front of a large crowd of supporters.
 The club played in the first round of the newly formed New South Wales Rugby League, defeating North Sydney 11–7 at Birchgrove Oval on 20 April 1908.
 The team went on to win the inaugural premiership then successfully defended its title in the 1909 season, winning the Grand Final by default.
 During these early years Arthur Hennessy was considered the "founding father" of the South Sydney rugby league club.
 A hooker and prop forward, Hennessy was Souths' first captain and coach.
 He was also New South Wales' first captain and Australia's first test captain in 1908.
-S. G. "George" Ball became Club Secretary in 1911 after Arthur Hennessy stood down from the position, and he remained in that capacity for over 50 years, only retiring a few years before his death in 1969.
+S. G. "George" Ball became club secretary in 1911 after Arthur Hennessy stood down from the position, and he remained in that capacity for over 50 years, only retiring a few years before his death in 1969.